OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

     initrdefi (tftp)/AlmaLinux-8.10-x86_64/initrd.img
   }

-Setting up an NFS_ server at ``<server-IP>`` is not discussed here.
+Setting up an NFS_ server at ``<server-IP>`` is not discussed here, however.

-Some example files can be found in https://github.com/OleHolmNielsen/ansible/tree/master/roles/pxeconfigd/files
+Additional example files can be found in https://github.com/OleHolmNielsen/ansible/tree/master/roles/pxeconfigd/files

 A Legacy PXE_ BIOS_ boot file ``/tftpboot/pxelinux.cfg/default`` example using the same Kickstart_file_ is::